Swordelf2/bar_widgets/notes.md

 # Stack

+Do rebinds separately together (GROUP THEM)

 Guard closest factory
+Panic button - D Gun is panic button already?

+Update top bar widget
+Spectator widget
+rebind fight/repair
+Use Fight+left click (from tips below)
+Space clears Guard command
+Always use space - maybe alt command
+Check that Shift+Space commands also don't remove Guard and Alt commands Shift+P
+Select nearby repairers with Alt+i instead
+Rebind I to select repairers
+Make Alt+repair and Alt+reclaim more comfy
+Check that Alt+repair on base does not make cons constantly switch and walk Use Alt repair and stuff more
+How to select nearby BP properly
+Camera for frontline?

+remap Cycle factories to smth more comfy with `,` and `m`

+Check out tips and tricks in Discord

 How to queue units in factory properly
 Shift+P Adds units
 Selection way

+Hound Gauss is single press

 Drop Alt commands like Guard commands if issued a shift command Maneuver/Roam
 Remove player menu
 add cor units to cgs

 # INSTALL GUIDE